-For the first step of our fiscal 2015 annual impairment test, the discounted cash flows used in the fair value analyses were based on discrete financial forecasts developed by management for planning purposes.
+For the first step of our fiscal 2016 annual impairment test, the discounted cash flows used in the fair value analyses were based on discrete financial forecasts developed by management for planning purposes.
 We used three year forecasts for our reporting units.
-Cash flows beyond the discrete forecasts were estimated based on projected growth rates and financial ratios, influenced by an analysis of historical ratios and by calculating a terminal value at the end of the three year forecasts The future cash flows were discounted to present value using a discount rate of 11.0% for our CGD Systems reporting unit, 12.5% for our CGD Services reporting unit and 11.5% for our Transportation Systems reporting unit.
-The estimated fair values for our CGD Systems and Transportation Systems reporting units each exceeded their carrying values by over 20%, while the estimated value of our CGD Services reporting unit exceeded its carrying value by over 10%.
+Cash flows beyond the discrete forecasts were estimated based on projected growth rates and financial ratios, influenced by an analysis of historical ratios and by calculating a terminal value at the end of the three year forecasts The future cash flows were discounted to present value using a discount rate of 12.0% for our CGD Systems reporting unit, 12.5% for our CGD Services reporting unit and 12.0% for our Transportation Systems reporting unit.
+The estimated fair values for our CGD Services and Transportation Systems reporting units each exceeded their carrying values by over 20%, while the estimated value of our CGD Systems reporting unit exceeded its carrying value by over 15%.

 Significant management judgment is required in the forecast of future operating results that are used in our impairment analysis.
 The estimates we used are consistent with the plans and estimates that we use to manage our business.
 For our CGD Services reporting unit, significant assumptions utilized in our discounted cash flow approach included growth rates for sales and margins at greater levels than we have achieved in the past five years, but at levels that are less than the average annual growth we achieved over the period from fiscal 2000 through fiscal 2010.
-Although we believe our underlying assumptions supporting this assessment are reasonable, if our forecasted sales and margin growth rates, timing of growth, or the discount rate vary from our forecasts, we may be required to perform an interim analysis in 2016 that could expose us to material impairment charges in the future.
-In performing the 2015 annual test for our CGD Services reporting unit, small changes in the discount rate, growth rate or gross margin assumptions could have a significant impact on the determination of the estimated fair value of CDG Services.
-For example a decrease in each future year's projected cash flows by 12% would have resulted in us being required to complete step two of the analysis for the CGD Services reporting unit.
+Although we believe our underlying assumptions supporting this assessment are reasonable, if our forecasted sales and margin growth rates, timing of growth, or the discount rate vary from our forecasts, we may be required to perform an interim analysis in 2017 that could expose us to material impairment charges in the future.
+Assumptions used in our discounted cash flow approach for our CGD Systems reporting unit also included growth rates for sales and margins at greater levels that we have achieved in recent years due to our expectation that businesses recently acquired by this reporting unit will achieve growth at higher rates than the unit's legacy operations.
+In performing the 2016 annual test for our CGD Services and CGD Systems reporting units, small changes in the discount rate, growth rate or gross margin assumptions could have a significant impact on the determination of the estimated fair value of CDG Services.
+For example a decrease in each future year's projected cash flows by 24% for the CGD Services reporting unit or by 16% for the CGD systems reporting unit.